soverenio/docs/docs/source/getting-started/installation.rst

    .. admonition:: Tip
       :class: tip

-      Read `Deployment and fallback <fallback.html>`_ for a deployment scheme example and fallback plan.
+      Read `Deployment and fallback <fallback.html>`_ for a deployment scheme and fallback examples.

 7. `Go to the dashboard <link-to-soveren-dashboard>`_ and check the PIIs detected in your traffic and your compound risk score.